-- Common adverse effects with ARBs include hypotension, dizziness, back pain, and headache.
-The most common adverse reaction with azilsartan is diarrhea. - The CCB amlodipine may cause peripheral edema. - The most common adverse effects reported (incidence ≥ 5%) with sacubitril/valsartan include hypotension, hyperkalemia, cough, dizziness, and renal failure.
-With regard to hypotension, a recent Institute for Safe Medication Practices (ISMP) Quarter Watch reported that many patients initiating therapy on sacubitril/valsartan experienced significant complications ranging from dizziness to blackouts and other consequences serious enough to require hospitalization (ISMP Quarter Watch 2017). - The FDA has required post-marketing studies for sacubitril/valsartan in order to assess the incidence of angioedema in patients of African or Caribbean descent (Black patients) and the risk of cognitive dysfunction in HF patients with HFpEF (FDA approval letter 2015).
+- Common adverse effects with ARBs include hypotension, dizziness, back pain, and headache. - The most common adverse reaction with azilsartan is diarrhea. - The CCB, amlodipine, may cause peripheral edema. - The most common adverse effects reported (incidence ≥ 5%) with sacubitril/valsartan include hypotension, hyperkalemia, cough, dizziness, and renal failure. - The FDA has required post-marketing studies for sacubitril/valsartan in order to assess the incidence of angioedema in patients of African or Caribbean descent (Black patients) and the risk of cognitive dysfunction in HF patients with HFpEF (FDA approval letter 2015).
 Postmarketing reports include hypersensitivity, including rash, pruritus, and anaphylactic reactions. - Experts have raised questions regarding the potential for impact on cognitive dysfunction due to the mechanism of action of sacubitril/valsartan, particularly in patients with Alzheimer's disease.
-The concern is specifically around the sacubitril component and issues with the neprilysin inhibition in the brain.
-Theoretically, neprilysin inhibition could lead to amyloid deposits, which has been linked to dementia.
+The concern is specifically around the sacubitril component and issues with neprilysin inhibition in the brain.
+Theoretically, neprilysin inhibition could lead to amyloid deposits, which has been linked to dementia. - According to pharmacodynamic studies, sacubitril/valsartan 400 mg (2 x 97/103 mg tablets) once daily increased cerebrospinal fluid amyloid-β (Aβ1-38) concentrations after 2 weeks in healthy patients.
+Also, the active metabolite (LBQ657) does minimally cross the blood brain barrier.
+The clinical relevance of increased concentrations is unknown (Vodovar et al 2015).